staticvariablejames/cookie-connoisseur/README.md

 });
 ```

-You can find an example of how Cookie Connoisseur is used for testing
+You can find examples of how Cookie Connoisseur is used for testing
 in the [test directory of Choose Your Own Lump](
     https://github.com/staticvariablejames/ChooseYourOwnLump/tree/master/test
 ).